Hoysala architecture: Temple deities

 The Doddagaddavalli Lakshmi Devi ("Goddess of Wealth") Temple is an exception as it is dedicated to neither Vishnu nor Shiva.
 The defeat of the Jain Western Ganga Dynasty (of present-day south Karnataka) by the Cholas in the early 11th century and the rising numbers of followers of Vaishnava Hinduism and Virashaivism in the 12th century was mirrored by a decreased interest in Jainism.
 However, two notable locations of Jain worship in the Hoysala territory were Shravanabelagola and Kambadahalli.
 The Hoysalas built Jain temples to satisfy the needs of its Jain population, a few of which have survived in Halebidu containing icons of Jain tirthankaras.
 They constructed stepped wells called Pushkarni or Kalyani, the ornate tank at Hulikere being an example.
 The tank has twelve minor shrines containing Hindu deities.

 The two main deities found in Hoysala temple sculpture are Shiva and Vishnu in their various forms and avatars (incarnations).
 Shiva is usually shown with four arms holding a trident and a small drum among other emblems that symbolise objects worshiped independently of the divine image with which they are associated.
 Any male icon portrayed in this way is Shiva although a female icon may sometimes be portrayed with these attributes as Shiva's consort, Parvati.
-Various depictions of Lord Shiva exist: showing him naked (fully or partially), in activities such as slaying a demon (Andhaka) or dancing on the head of a slain elephant (Gajasura) and holding its skin up behind his back.
+Various depictions of Shiva exist: showing him naked (fully or partially), in activities such as slaying a demon (Andhaka) or dancing on the head of a slain elephant (Gajasura) and holding its skin up behind his back.
 He is often accompanied by his consort Parvati or shown with Nandi the bull.
 He may be represented as Bhairava, another of Shiva's many manifestations.

 A male figure depicted holding certain objects such as a conch (symbol of eternal, heavenly space) and a wheel (eternal time and destructive power) is Vishnu.
 If a female figure is depicted holding these objects, she is seen as his consort, Lakshmi.
-In all the depictions Vishnu is holding four objects: a conch, a wheel, a lotus and a Kaumodaki (mace).
+In all of the depictions Vishnu is holding four objects: a conch, a wheel, a lotus and a Kaumodaki (mace).
 These can be held in any of the icon's hands, making possible twenty-four different forms of Vishnu, each with a unique name.
 Apart from these, Vishnu is depicted in any of his ten avataras, which include Vishnu sitting on Anantha (the celestial snake and keeper of life energy also known as Shesha), Vishnu with Lakshmi seated on his lap (Lakshminarayana), with the head of a lion disembowelling a demon on his lap (Lakshminarasimha), with head of a boar walking over a demon (Varaha), in the Krishna avatar (as Venugopala or the cow herder playing the Venu (flute), dancing on the head of the snake Kaliya, lifting a hill such as Govardhana), with his feet over head of a small figure (Vamana), along with Indra riding an elephant, with Lakshmi seated on Garuda, and the eagle (stealing the parijata tree).